xiblizz/xcodarr/README.md

 1. NVIDIA GPU with NVENC support
 2. NVIDIA Docker runtime installed
-3. Use the `transcodarr-gpu` service in docker-compose
+3. Use the `xcodarr-gpu` service in docker-compose

 ## API Endpoints